Together-Java/ModernJava/src/first_steps.md

 You should get in the habit of, whenever you see some bit of code, trying to physically type it out, run it, tweak it, and play with it.

 So try playing around with this program.
-If you are not actively engaging then the whole thing is a bit of a wash.
+If you actively engage then you will retain information better.